usf-progdata/hw-khoanguyen0812/Final_project/README.md

  3. Men_data.csv

  4. Women_data.csv

+ __These data files are located in the *data_raw* subfolder, there is an *output* folder specifically made for the computed output of graphs, tables, etc.
+ There is also the *.R* folder specifically made for the storing of codes and markdown files.__

 As stated in the README file of the one who compiled the data set, it says: